aalitaiga/Http-monitoring/README.md

 A simple console program to monitor the traffic on your local machine

-Create

-          a simple console program that monitors HTTP traffic on your
-          machine:
 Consume

               an actively written-to w3c-formatted HTTP access log